rise-tools/rise-tools/docs/docs/guides/actions-events.md

 ### Return payload

 You can return an arbitrary JSON value from an event handler.
 This value will be sent back to the client.
-From client component, you can await the callback to read the response from the server.
+From client components, you can await the callback to see the response sent from the server.

 <table>
 <thead>